In the heat of the day, he would move heavy appliances in and out of homes. He would carry them up flights of steps in the rain and the cold.

-So Ethel Grimsley organized a bone marrow and blood donor drive scheduled for 7:30 p.m. today at Bayview Baptist Church in Clearwater.
-A Florida Blood Services representative will be there to explain the importance of becoming a donor and to get more minorities to register.
+So Ethel Grimsley organized a bone marrow and blood donor drive scheduled at Bayview Baptist Church in Clearwater.
+A Florida Blood Services representative will to explain the importance of becoming a donor and to encourage more minorities to register.

 "I have a strong belief in God and he will perform a miracle himself or find him a donor," Ethel Grimsley said.
 "And if we don't find a donor for him, we will help someone else in the meantime.
 We win both ways."

 What: Bone marrow and blood donor drive for Joseph Grimsley.